navn0306/EmployeeWageJS/README.md

 UseCase 5 -
 Calculate Wages till a condition of total working hours of 160 or max days of 20 is reached for a month.

+UseCase 6 -
+Store the Daily Wage along with the Total Wage.
+- Save in an Array the Daily Wage.